 These exercises, from the National Institute of Aging, can help increase your flexibility when performed on a regular basis:

-To stretch the muscles in back of the thigh:Sit sideways on bench or other hard surface (such as two chairs placed side by side).Keep one leg stretched out on bench, straight, toes pointing up.Keep the other leg off of bench, with the foot flat on floor.Straighten back.If you feel a stretch at this point, hold the position for 10-30 seconds.If you don't feel a stretch, lean forward from hips (not waist) until you feel stretching in the leg on bench, keeping your back and shoulders straight.
+To stretch the muscles in back of the thigh:Sit sideways on a bench or other hard surface such as two chairs placed side by side.Keep one leg stretched out on the bench, straight, toes pointing up.Keep the other leg off of the bench, with the foot flat on floor.Straighten your back.If you feel a stretch at this point, hold the position for 10-30 seconds.If you don't feel a stretch, lean forward from your hips (not your waist) until you feel stretching in the leg on the bench, keeping your back and shoulders straight.

 Hold the position for 10-30 seconds.Repeat with the other leg.Repeat 3-5 times on each side.

 - Note: Omit this step if you have had a hip replacement, unless your doctor has told you that it is safe to do.

 To stretch the lower leg muscles in two ways—with the knee straight and the knee bent:Stand with your hands against the wall, arms outstretched and elbows straight.Keeping your left knee slightly bent, toes of your right foot slightly turned inward, step back 1-2 feet (31-61 centimeters) with the right leg, heel, and foot flat on the floor.
 You should feel a stretch in your calf muscle, but you shouldn't feel uncomfortable.
 If you don't feel a stretch, move your foot farther back until you do.Hold the position for 10-30 seconds.Bend the knee of the right leg, keep your heel and foot flat on the floor.Hold the position for another 10-30 seconds.Repeat with the left leg.Repeat 3-5 times for each leg.